peterlidee/dive-in-next-13-tests/blog/2.static-dynamic/static-and-dynamic-rendering.md

-# Static and dynamic rendering
+# Static and dynamic rendering in Next 13

 Static rendering means that components are pre-rendered on the server at build time (`next build`).
 The result of this prerendering is cached and then served.